tschaffter/unifi-controller/README.md

     passwd ${user}
     ```

-2. Logout of the Pi and reconnect using the user `tschaffter`
+2. Logout of the Pi and reconnect using the user `tschaffter`.
-3. Delete the user `pi`: `sudo deluser -remove-home pi`
+3. Delete the user `pi`: `sudo deluser -remove-home pi`.

 ## Install Linux kernel with SELinux support

-1. Create the folder `/home/${user}/kernel` on the Pi
+1. Create the folder `/home/${user}/kernel` on the Pi.
 2. SSH kernel files to the Pi: `scp linux-*-5.4.y-20200804-hardened*.deb tschaffter@<ip address>:./kernel`
-3. SSH into the pi
+3. SSH into the Pi
 4. Install the new kernel

     ```console